rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 ### The Configuration

-This part is slightly more complex than the [previous tutorial][previous-tutorial] as
+This part is slightly more complex than in the [previous tutorial][previous-tutorial] as it will include the use of Opcodes.
+Rain makes it easy to create very bespoke configurations for our Virtual Machine.

+We won't go into too much detail about the VM here, but what we will be doing, is passing over a small stack of `uint256` values that will be feeding into the wrapping solidity code.
+This will enable us to configure the parameters for buying these contract's tokens.

 [previous-tutorial]: https://example.com
 [token-gating]: https://medium.com/@jshanks21/nft-meaning-token-gating-ad83aef7cccd